Models Table Pro: Methodology

 Resource Type What it covers

-Models Table Reference table The reference table for 10,000+ LLM data points, including the parameter and token estimates this page documents.
+Models Table Public table The public table for 10,000+ LLM data points, including parameter and token estimates.

 What’s in My AI?
 Free public paper Token-counting methodology for publicly-known training corpora